-To learn more about snorkeling, including helpful suggestions and tips for beginners and "pros" check out our detailed Caribbean snorkeling article.
+For more information about snorkeling, including helpful suggestions and tips for both "old pros" and beginners, check out this exhaustive Caribbean snorkeling article.

 When you are underwater with your snorkel and mask, the world seems to disappear, allowing you to focus only on the striking sites that exist within the cobalt blue waters of the the Cayman Islands.
 Don't miss out on a chance to experience this magical and mysterious world for yourself.